 The Bowie Dick test is designed to detect air pockets trapped within the sterilizer chamber.
 One and only one Bowie Dick test pack is to be run in an otherwise empty sterilizer.

 Most hospitals routinely run one Bowie Dick test in each vacuum sterilizer each day.
 While not absolutely required, it is a good idea that the test be run at the same time each day after the sterilizer is warm.
 It is important the the test not be run in a cold sterilizer.
 If a sterilizer has not been used within an hour prior to doing the Bowie Dick test, the chamber should be preheated to operating temperature by running at least one empty chamber cycle.
 A test run from a cold start may produce false failures.
 The warm-up cycle will also ensure that any air is cleared out of the lines.

-Numerous manufacturers throughout the world make and sell BD tests directly to end users and through several distribution channels.
+Numerous manufacturers throughout the world make and sell Bowie Dick tests directly to end users and through several distribution channels.
 Each manufacturer uses the same basic process of placing heat sensitive inks onto the commercial paper in various patterns.

-A Bowie Dick test failure is noted by the lack of a total uniform change to the final color as specified by the BD test manufacturer.
+A Bowie Dick test failure is noted by the lack of a total uniform change to the final color as specified by the Bowie Dick test manufacturer.